OwendB1/SE-Ship-Core-Framework/ShipCoreFramework/src/API_USAGE.md

 ### Event Argument Classes

-Each event broadcasts with specific event arguments:
+Each event broadcasts with specific event arguments (all defined in `ApiData.cs`):

 **CoreActivatedEventArgs**:
 ```csharp